kubeflow/pipelines/components/aws/sagemaker/README.md

 # Amazon SageMaker Components for Kubeflow Pipelines

 ## Summary
 With Amazon SageMaker Components for Kubeflow Pipelines (KFP), you can create and monitor training, tuning, endpoint deployment, and batch transform jobs in Amazon SageMaker.
 By running Kubeflow Pipeline jobs on Amazon SageMaker, you move data processing and training jobs from the Kubernetes cluster to Amazon SageMaker’s machine learning-optimized managed service.

-Using the Amazon SageMaker components, each of the job steps in the pipeline workflow runs on Amazon SageMaker instead of the local Kubernetes cluster.
 The job parameters, status, logs, and outputs from Amazon SageMaker are still accessible from the Kubeflow Pipelines UI.

 ## Components
-Amazon SageMaker Components for Kubeflow Pipelines offer an alternative to launching compute-intensive jobs in Amazon SageMaker.
-These components integrate Amazon SageMaker with the portability and orchestration of Kubeflow Pipelines.
+Amazon SageMaker Components for Kubeflow Pipelines offer an alternative to launching compute-intensive jobs in Kubernetes and integrate the orchestration benefits of Kubeflow Pipelines.
 The following Amazon SageMaker components have been created to integrate 6 key Amazon SageMaker features into your ML workflows.
 You can create a Kubeflow Pipeline built entirely using these components, or integrate individual components into your workflow as needed.

 There is no additional charge for using Amazon SageMaker Components for Kubeflow Pipelines.
 You incur charges for any Amazon SageMaker resources you use through these components.